|Home » ACP » About

 The ACP: It just works.
 And that's just business.

-The ACP is not shareware; users get updates approximately once per week; it is sold only as a unit: despite it now having over ninety Cocoa applications and command line tools it is a system and built as one.
-Purchase of an ACP licence entitles the user(s) to free updates, new programs, and free mail support for one year - renewable.
+The ACP is not shareware; users get updates approximately once per week; it is sold only as a unit: despite it now having over one hundred Cocoa applications and command line tools, it is a system and built as one.
+Purchase of an ACP licence entitles the user(s) to free updates, new programs, and free support for one year (renewable).